Submit a Session Proposal

 Diversity: To ensure diversity of speakers’ affiliations, every session must have at least one presenter from industry and one from the FDA.
 A speaker from academia is ideal, but not required for all sessions.
 If two or more speakers/panelists are from industry, they must be from different companies.

-The content of short courses may involve topics relevant to workshop attendees, including statistical methods, quantitative and data science, career development, regulatory science, and drug development.
+The ASA Regulatory-Industry Statistics Workshop is soliciting proposals for half-day statistical short courses.
+The content of the short course may involve topics relevant to workshop attendees, including statistical methods, quantitative and data science, career development, regulatory science, and drug development.

-The short course proposal should include the following:
+The short course proposal should include, but is not limited to, the following:

 - Course Title

 - Name(s) and Address(es) of Confirmed Instructor(s): Email and phone numbers should be included, as well.
 A contact person should be identified if there are multiple instructors.

 - Abstract: Provide an abstract and a brief course outline could be included if the submitter feels it would be helpful in evaluating the proposal.

 - Instructor(s) background: Provide a paragraph highlighting the instructor’s background and experience with the subject, including teaching experience and short list of related publications, if relevant.